lorenzousai/LIBs-demand-/README.md

 # LIBs-demand-
-Code for manuscript soon submitted in ERL
+Code for manuscript published in Environmental Research: Infrastructure and Sustainability.
 The code is split in 2 main parts:
   The script "data_prep.py" is used to:
       - Read the raw data on EVs inflows for each scenario